JackSzwergold/Writing/memories/Smashing a Car with a Baton.md

 We all cracked up at that.
 Our ambulance chasing lawyer was using a “self-defense” baton to smash windows on the car of his wife’s lover as he flew into a jealous rage.
 What a hoot!
 There goes our laywer, right?

-Anyway, as I read on it said that after he
+Anyway, as I read on it said that after he smashed the car, he immediately called the police, confessed to what he did and—as a result—didn’t get locked up or anything.
+It was the first time in my life I realized you could technically get away with commiting a crime if you called the police right away and confessed that you were not in your right mind.

 ***